-GRE 102/Learning Classical Greek through the New Testament II 1 course unit (annually)
+GRE 102/Learning Classical Greek through the New Testament II

+(spring)

-A continuation of GRE 101, completing the study of grammar, syntax and vocabulary.
-Students will read selections from the New Testament as well as Classical authors that complement the study of the New Testament.
+A continuation of GRE 101, completing the study of the elements of the language.
+Students will read selections from the works of great authors of the classical period, as well as from the New Testament.